 The device name (sometimes referred to as devname or disk access name) defines the name of a disk device as it is known to the operating system.

-Such devices are usually, but not always, located in the /dev directory.
+Such devices are usually, but not always, located in the /dev/[r]dsk directories.
 Devices that are specific to hardware from certain vendors may use their own path name conventions.